-On January 15, 2019, a high-risk security vulnerability was discovered at Bluehost server.
-Some security specialist said that they can take down any site in a few minutes.
+On January 15, 2019, a high-risk security vulnerability was discovered at the Bluehost server.
+Some security specialists said that they can take down any site in a few minutes.

 Some sources also claimed that Bluehost still relies on old infrastructure and software.
 They still use Cloudflare to protect their customers from DDoS attacks.

 When we asked Bluehost about the problem and the action taken, they said they are working on it.
 This is not the first time they faced serious security flaws.
 In the past, they have faced many times.